splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-connect-ms.rst

 Select a CloudFormation template
 --------------------------------------------------

-Select a :ref:`CloudFormation template <aws-cloudformation>` to collect logs or Metric Streams for each AWS region that you want to operate in.
+Select a :ref:`CloudFormation template <aws-cloudformation>` to collect logs for each AWS region that you want to operate in.

 Next steps
 ================